srschreiber/POC-GH-Actions-Issue-Validate/README.md

  * Change their file extension to `.ovpn` and move them inside the OpenVPN config directory (\Program Files\OpenVPN\Config), ie `C:\Program Files\OpenVPN\Config\github-iad-prod.ovpn`.
 PROTIP: You may need to configure windows to 'Show extensions of known files' to properly rename the file.
 If this was done correctly, its icon should change to resemble
  * Run `.vpn me` in Chat
- * ~~Use WinSCP to connect to `bastion.githubapp.com` and download `vpn-credentials.p12` into the OpenVPN config directory~~ This is really dificult for windows users at the moment and we are awfully sorry about that.
-You'll need to ssh to `bastion.githubapp.com` and then to `shell.service.cp1-iad.github.net`.
-Once on `shell`, `vpn-credentials.p12` will be in your home directory.
-You'll probably need to `cat vpn-credentials.p12` and then copy/paste it into a file named `pkcs.p12` on your machine.
-If you run into problems, feel free to swing by #security-ops-eng and we'll help you out.
-We're working to make this better!
- * Download the CA certificate from [github/puppet](https://github.com/github/puppet/blob/7475edc21fec64ff82f33c2e8f30d1873d676a23/modules/github/files/etc/ssl/ca_crt) into the same folder
+ * Use WinSCP to connect to `vault-bastion.githubapp.com` and download `vpn-credentials.p12` into the OpenVPN config directory.

 ### Run
  * Start OpenVPN GUI **in administrator mode** (ie right click the menu item, and select "Run as Administrator")